 Although called Bastar Dussehra, it has got nothing to do with the story of Ram’s win over Ravana.
-The 75-day festival and fair (which has begun on August 14, 2015) is mainly held in honour of Goddess Danteshwari (the guardian deity of the tribal belt of Bastar in Chhattisgarh) and other divinities.
+The festival and fair lasts over 45 days generally.
+It is mainly held in honour of Goddess Danteshwari (the guardian deity of the tribal belt of Bastar in Chhattisgarh) and other divinities.
 Local history says the festival began in the 15th century after the Kakatiya king Purushottam Deo returned from a pilgrimage to Puri in Odisha.
-There are many rituals associated with this festival, including chariot processions, the visit to Jagdalpur by various deities of Bastar, the tribal chieftains’ conference, the thanksgiving ceremonies, etc. The nearest airport is in Raipur, less than 300km by road from Jagdalpur.
+There are many rituals associated with this festival, including chariot processions, the visit to Jagdalpur by various deities of Bastar, the tribal chieftains’ conference, and the thanksgiving ceremonies.
+The nearest airport is in Raipur, less than 300km by road from Jagdalpur.

 In Kolkata (or wherever Durga Puja is celebrated), Dussehra is known as Vijaya Dashami.
 It marks the final day of Durga Puja when the idols of Goddess Durga and her four children are taken to the river for immersion.
-Of the many rituals observed on this day, the most popular is the one where married women offer vermillion and sweets to Goddess Durga, and then smear each other with the vermillion.
+Of the many rituals observed on this day, the most popular is the one where married women offer vermillion and sweets to the goddess, and then smear each other with the vermillion.
 In Kolkata, the deities are taken out in a huge procession and carried to the Hooghly (Ganga) river.
 One of the best ways to watch the immersion is by hiring boats.
-West Bengal Tourism is offering two special cruises on October 25, 2015, for watching the immersion in the Hooghly River.

 Kota in Rajasthan is known for its Dussehra Mela.
 On the day of Dussehra, religious functions are held in the royal palace since morning.
 Then the king and other members of the royal family travel in a colourful procession to the fair ground.

 View this post on Instagram